 Kerry Dodd completed his PhD at Lancaster University, UK.
 His thesis, entitled “The Archaeological Weird: Excavating the Non-human,” examined the intersection between archaeology and Weird fiction.
 Focusing on the cultural production of the artefact encounter, his thesis explored how archaeological framings can offer a re-conceptualisation of object ontology through the Weird.
 He is currently working on a monograph that explores the representation of materiality and objects in archaeological fiction.
 Kerry also works more widely in the fields of: Science Fiction (particularly Cosmic Horror and Cyberpunk), the Gothic, and glitch aesthetics.

-Matthew J. Elder is a PhD candidate and tutor at the University of Waikato in Hamilton, New Zealand.
+Matthew J. Elder is a final-year PhD candidate and tutor at the University of Waikato in Hamilton, New Zealand.
 His research interests include contemporary fantasy literature, magic, and identity construction.
 Sacrifice in long-form contemporary fantasy is the subject of his doctoral research.
 He finds hope in the notion that exploring impossible worlds might help make our own world better.

-the writing of China Miéville.
+Chris Hussey is a final year, part-time PhD candidate at the University of Cambridge, UK, exploring real and literary place in Children's Literature.
+His research interests focus on aspects of space, place, and identity, in both realist and fantastic texts, and particularly within the writing of China Miéville.
 Such interests extend to examining works of military Science Fiction, narratives involving Alternative Histories and timelines, Magical Realism texts, and more broadly the genre of Horror.

-Current Board of Advisers
+Current Board of Advisers (in alphabetical order)

 Xavier Aldana Reyes